jcurlier/visual-studio-tools/docs/Testing Guide.md

 ## Installation

-- Appropriate EULA is shown on installation from the Extensions and Updates Gallery.
+- Appropriate EULA is shown on installation from the Extensions and Updates Gallery.
-- The correct supported version(s) of Visual Studio is indicated.
+- The correct supported version(s) of Visual Studio is indicated.

 ![](./images/Installation.png)

 ## Service Selection

-- Version corresponds the assembly version of Salesforce.VisualStudio.Services.dll.
+- Version corresponds to the assembly version of Salesforce.VisualStudio.Services.dll.
 - Project type support
   - The Configure button is disabled for all unsupported project types.
   - Supported projects work for all scenarios else scenario is blocked.